MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/StyleContext.md

 This method should only be used to retrieve the bit mask of GtkStateFlags to pass to **Gnome::Gtk3::StyleContext** methods, like `get-padding()`.
 If you need to retrieve the current state of a **Gnome::Gtk3::Widget**, use `Gnome::Gtk3::Widget.get-state-flags()`.

-Returns: the state flags bit mask
+Returns: the state flags bit mask from `GtkStateFlags`

     method get-state ( --> UInt )